gvwilson/sensibleadventures/princess-bear/bear.md

 Noxy frowned.
 "Why?
 I thought he liked you."

-The prince shrugged.
+The prince looked away.
 "He probably does, but Lormay's the heir now."
-He couldn't quite keep the bitterness out of his voice when he continued, "My father said it would make it clear to everyone that things have changed.
+He couldn't quite keep the bitterness out of his voice when he continued.
+"My father said it would make it clear to everyone that things have changed.
 Sending me to Apple Bridge is part of that too.
 He said that since I'm never going to rule, I have to learn how to serve."

 "You didn't say anything about that in your letters," Noxy ventured hesitantly.